 There are many aspects of marital relationships that couples need to sort through when they decide to divorce.
 Irrespective of whether it’s an uncontested or a contested divorce, couples have to agree or accept the court’s decision on specific issues.

 Therefore, it’s vital to know the four primary issues that couples must address in most divorces.
 Some may apply to your case, and others may not.
 However, understanding these issues can help you and your spouse to reach a fair agreement.

 Division of Property

 One aspect of divorces that people are familiar with is the division of property.
-In Pennsylvania, all marital property, which includes assets and debts, must be divided according to the principle of equitable distribution.
+In Sydney, all marital property, which includes assets and debts, must be divided according to the principle of equitable distribution.
 This division doesn’t necessarily mean equally, but, in the fairest way possible.